odoonz/odoonz-addons/product_pricelist_extended/README.rst

 Known issues / Roadmap
 ======================

-* Presently has no automated test.
-* Potentially remove the many2many capability of price categories.
-* Past versions heavily optimized the price function, caching much of the heavy lifting.
-This has been removed, but may be added back if needed.
 * There was a report in past versions, print page in browser is nearly as good now.
 * Due to the lack of extensibility of this part of Odoo we overwrite the original function.
 This may break other extensions that inherit it.